 Candidates will be selected for a career-long series of contributions to the state of the art of information fusion as evidenced to the research community through technical papers, presentations, inventions, products and service to field of information fusion.
 Judgment will be based on the nominator’s write-up, the endorsement letters, and personal knowledge of the experts in the evaluation committee.
 Voting will be under the leadership of the chair and the outcome will be based on the majority consensus.

-The recipient of the ISIF Award for Excellence in Information Fusion will receive a plaque of value of approximately $250, $2000 honorarium and complementary conference registration.
+The recipient of the ISIF Award for Excellence in Information Fusion will receive a plaque of value of approximately $250, $2000 honorarium and complimentary conference registration.

 E-mail all nomination information to: